steadybit/extension-kubernetes/extadvice/single_replica/instructions.md

     kind: Deployment
     name: ${target.steadybit.label:normal}
 % startHighlight %
-  # modify min-replicas according to your case
+  # modify min-replicas to match your use case, but should be >1
-  minReplicas: 1
+  minReplicas: 2
 % endHighlight %
   maxReplicas: 10
 ```